 I’ve been called a softy in the discipline realm quite a few times, but it still continually surprises me how one parent can define discipline vs another’s abuse and vice versa.
 Toddlers being so defiant, stubborn, and a bit developmentally prone to be slow to pick up the rules, seem to be a major target for abusive punishments.
 So, if you ask me, as a mom of four who exemplify the word “gremlin,” what is the difference between discipline and abuse?

 Any form of discipline that leaves lasting marks is abuse.
-I don’t care if you hit your child with your hand or a firm pillow, if there was a mark that doesn’t quickly fade it was abuse.
+I don’t care if you hit your child with your hand or a firm pillow, if there was a mark that didn’t quickly fade it was abuse.
 I’m not anti-spanking.
 I do spank my toddlers in cases of extreme danger and importance.
-Sometimes they even have a little red mark afterwards thanks to some seriously pale skin, but those marks are never still there within 10 minutes.
+Sometimes, they even have a little red mark afterwards thanks to some seriously pale skin, but those marks are never still there within 10 minutes.
 Beyond lasting marks, if it could cause any injury what-so-ever, it is abuse.

 Risk of death